igorski/MWEngine/README.md

 To install the demo: first build the library as described above, and then run the build script to deploy the .APK onto an attached device/emulator (note that older emulated devices can only operate at a sample rate of 8 kHz!).

-### Note on OpenSL / AAudio drivers

-Currently it is not possible to switch between audio drivers on the fly, rather you must precompile the library for use with a specific driver.
-By default, the library will compile for OpenSL for a wider range of supported devices.
-If you want to use AAudio instead (and thus are targeting solely devices running Android 8 and up) :

- * change the desired driver in _global.h_ from type 0 (OpenSL) to 1 (AAudio)

-A [future iteration](https://github.com/igorski/MWEngine/issues/106) of the engine will allow runtime selection of audio drivers.

 ### Contributors